nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * 1c1.
 System displays an error that no such supplier index exist in RHRH.
     * 1c2.
 User enters supplier index again.

-Steps 1c1 - 1c2 are repeated until the employee to be added is unique. <br>
+Steps 1c1 - 1c2 are repeated until the supplier to be added is unique. <br>
 Use case resumes from step 2.

 * 1d.
 System detects that editing of current supplier would cause duplicate suppliers in RHRH.